skynettoday/skynet-today/content/news/_posts/2018-05-14-do-you-trust-elon.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </figure>

-Besides sponsoring free online viewing of the documentary for several days and promoting the film on Twitter, Musk features in the documentary alongside Stuart Russell (co-author of Artificial Intelligence: A Modern Approach), Eric Horvitz (Director at Microsoft Research Labs), Andrew Ng (co-founder of Google Brain), Shivon Zilis (Director of OpenAI), and a variety of AI entrepreneurs.
+Besides sponsoring free online viewing of the documentary for several days and promoting the film on Twitter, Musk features in the documentary alongside Stuart Russell (co-author of Artificial Intelligence: A Modern Approach), Eric Horvitz (Director at Microsoft Research Labs), Andrew Ng (co-founder of Google Brain), Shivon Zilis (a Director of OpenAI), and a variety of AI entrepreneurs.
 Although the documentary covers a combination of both positive and negative possible impacts of AI, on the whole its message is very pessimistic; the main thesis is that the technology is quickly getting beyond our control and we should be very worried.
 The film actually opens with a quote from Mary Shelley’s Frankenstein:

 > You are my creator, but I am your master…